MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 <!-- ***********************************************-->
 ## Device enrollment

-### Browser access automatically enabled during corporate Android enrollment<!--6613616 idready-->
+### Browser access automatically enabled during corporate Android enrollment<!--6613616 -->

 Browser access will be automatically enabled during new enrollments of the following devices: